Billions of Brood X cicadas emerging for the first time in 17 years: What to know

 When will the cicadas emerge?

-The return of the cicadas typically starts around early- to mid-May (sightings of adult cicadas have already been reported in Georgia, North Carolina and southeast Tennessee) and runs through late June.
+The return of the cicadas typically starts around early- to mid-May (sightings of adult cicadas have already been reported in Georgia, North Carolina, southeast Tennessee and the Washington, DC area) and runs through late June.
 It is, needless to say, a quite sight.
 Some people view the mass of insects as a pesky annoyance, but others welcome it as an awe-inspiring wonder of nature.
 Some in the latter category even regularly travel around the US to cicada emergence areas to experience the sights and sounds and help scientists map the creatures.

 "There's an awesomeness to it because you're surrounded by thousands, maybe millions of these creatures that weren't there the day before," says Dan Mozgai, one of those citizen scientists.
 "It's like an alien invasion, like being in a movie."